librariandad/test/README.md

 License: [MIT](https://opensource.org/licenses/MIT)

 ##Description
-The Medlib\Parser component will parse a CSV file of records for display as one or more record lists on one or more webpages.
+The Medlib\Parser package will parse a CSV file of records for display as one or more record lists on one or more webpages.